rbms-bsc/DCRMR/_pages/General-Rules/Transcription.md

 >Example:
 >Other title information: <CITE>a cookery book calendar for 1931 : containing fifty-two recipes</CITE>

-<a name="0.4.88.2">0.4.88.2</a> For dates of publication, distribution, and manufacture transcribe the date as it appears.
+<a name="0.4.88.2">0.4.88.2</a> For dates of publication, distribution, and manufacture, transcribe the date as it appears.
 If the date is not in arabic numerals, add the equivalent year in arabic numerals in square brackets.

 See the instructions for specific types of dates as follows:
 * For [Date of publication](/DCRMR/ppdm/Date-of-publication/), see [5.23.31](/DCRMR/ppdm/Date-of-publication/#52331-transcription-involving-adjustments-or-additions)